L-Super/create-dmg-actions/README.md

 [![CodeQL](https://github.com/actions/typescript-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/actions/typescript-action/actions/workflows/codeql-analysis.yml)

-A script designed to automate the creation of standard .dmg installation files for Mac OS X systems.
+A script designed to automate the creation of standard .dmg installation files for macOS systems.

 ## Overview

-The .dmg file is a widely used disk image format in Mac OS X systems, commonly used for distributing applications and data.
+The .dmg file is a widely used disk image format in macOS systems, commonly used for distributing applications and data.
 With Create DMG Action, you can easily package your application into .dmg format, ensuring that users can conveniently install and use your application.